techne98/techne98.com/src/blog/using-git-add-p.md

 date: 2025-12-10
 ---

-The Git option you might not have heard of (git add -p)

 Here's the problem:

 You're coding, and in flow state, and you make a lot of changes to a single file.